nic6911/Nilan_Homeassistant/README.md

 # Make your Nilan Air ventilating system way more cool ;)

+## Disclaimer
+Do this at your own risk !
+You are interfacing with hardware that you can potentially damage if you do not connect things as required !
+Using the hardware and code presented here is done at you own risk.
+The hardware and software has been tested on Wavin AHC9000 and Nilan Comfort 300 without issues.

 ## Info

 My (nic6911) contribution here is a hardware design, a slimmed version of the ESP code to match the hardware I have made and some 3D files for a nice casing.